someimportantcompany/cronfile/README.md

 ## One more thing

+- Want to know what's coming up?
+Check out [the wiki on GitHub][wiki]!
 - Where you've seen `require('./lib/some_file')`, that's not part of this project, that's just an example script to demonstrate how other modules and functions can interact with this module.
 - Questions?
 Awesome!
 [Open an issue][issues] or feel free to